Illness and injury insurance explained

-Our research has shown that the average household saves approximately £200 per month, which means that it would take 14 years for them to save their gross annual salary.
+Our research has shown that 60% of the average working household have less than £5000 in savings and 16% have no savings at all, which means it would take 10 years to save their gross annual salary.
 Illness and Income insurance can help you feel financially secure in the event of illness or injury.

 Insuring your income can give you peace of mind that you can still pay for the things you need, in the event that you're off work through illness or injury.